remytr/Data-Analyst-Portfolio/README.md

 # Data Analyst Portfolio - Remy Tran
 ## About

 Hi!
-I'm Remy and I'm currently working towards a boot camp in data analysis/data science in London.
+I'm Remy and I'm currently working on a boot camp in data analysis/data science in London.
 I have an analytical background in engineering.

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.